antarcticrainforest/cr2-converter/README.md

 ## pCloud Sync Feature

-The script includes a feature to sync raw photos (.cr2 files) to a [pCloud account](https://www.pcloud.com).
+The script includes a feature to sync raw photos to a [pCloud account](https://www.pcloud.com).
 The script will only sync file with your pcloud account if run in daemon:

 ```console
 python3 convert_and_upload.py --daemon
 ```
-The script will sync the raw photos (files with the .cr2 extension) to your pCloud storage using the provided pCloud account details.
+The script will sync the raw photos to your pCloud storage using the provided pCloud account details.

 Make sure to set up the pCloud configuration properly using the --init flag